 Find beauty in brokenness.
 Whenever you feel shattered, crawl your way back and find your story in His story.
 Let history be re-written, His redemption now filling all your crevices.
 Your story of loss is complete in His story of love.
 Your story of fear takes wings on His story of faith.
 Your failure?, they too finding perfect comfort in His victory.

 Find wisdom by the minutes.
 Then live wisdom in every minutia.
 Every great ending starts with every humble beginning, so don’t disdain the small.
 For your own sake, find joy in your everyday.
 Cherish yourself and do something that’d make your own heart skip a beat today!

 Look for the loveliest in the lowliest.
-Don’t stop smiling to strangers.
-Learn what the aged of heart knows: wisdom and knowledge are sometimes found in the unlikeliest places, so start looking.
-Whisper to yourself and your friends: we can brave through any pain, problem, or prognosis because we know of Him who gives the great promises.
+Don’t stop smiling at strangers.
+Learn what the aged of the heart knows: wisdom and knowledge are sometimes found in the unlikeliest places, so start looking.
+Whisper to yourself and your friends: we can brave through any pain, problem, or prognosis because we know of Him who gives great promises.
 Take heart.

 Maybe you can burn this into your mind.
 Never stop learning, never stop becoming your very best.
 Stop shortchanging the gift of who you can be to a world starved for love and laughs.
 You’re not too old, nor too busy to learn the art of living.
 Songs of the heart are the eyes that see the great in the small, and envision the result in the process.

 For crying out loud, try to do just one thing at a time.
 Focus only gets sharper when your vision gets narrower.
 So for once, stop multitasking, okay?
 Live in the present.
 Be engaged.
 Look into their eye, listen with your heart.
 You’ve only got one go with the kids you’re raising, and one chance with the life you’re living.
 So just enjoy the ride.